qctipconf/qctipconf.github.io/contact.md

 ### Get in Touch

-For general inquiries about QCTiP 2026, and regarding conference organisation please contact us using the information below:
+For general inquiries about QCTiP 2026, and inquiries about conference organisation please contact us using the below email address.

 <qctip2026@cs.ox.ac.uk>